aspose-gis/Aspose-GIS-Reference-Tutorials/gis/english/net/geometry-analysis/get-geometry-convex-hull/_index.md

 ```
 This loop iterates through the points of the convex hull and prints their coordinates to the console.

+## Common Use Cases
+- **Mapping applications** – Draw a minimal boundary around user‑generated location pins.
+- **Collision detection** – Quickly determine if a set of objects lies within a shared area.
+- **Data clustering** – Visualise the outer limits of a cluster before applying more complex algorithms.
+- **Geofence creation** – Generate a simple geofence around a collection of GPS coordinates.

 ## Common Issues and Solutions
 - **Null result:** Ensure the source geometry contains at least three non‑collinear points; otherwise, `GetConvexHull()` may return the original geometry.
 - **Incorrect casting:** The hull is returned as a `Geometry` object; casting to `ILinearRing` is safe only when the result is a polygonal ring.
 Verify the type before casting if you work with mixed geometry collections.